 Japan country brief

-The Australia-Japan relationship is underpinned by shared values, intersecting interests and common approaches to international security challenges.
-Japan has been Australia's closest and most consistent friend in Asia for decades, and the relationship is of fundamental importance to both countries' strategic and economic interests.
-Japan is Australia's second largest export market and third-largest source of foreign investment.
+The Australia–Japan partnership is our closest and most mature in the region, and is fundamentally important to both countries' strategic and economic interests.
+The relationship is underpinned by a shared commitment to democracy, human rights and the rule of law, as well as common approaches to international security.
+Japan is Australia's second-largest export market and third-largest source of foreign investment.
 Australia's stable political, business and investment environment makes it a critical supplier to Japan of clean and safe food products as well as minerals and energy.
 To further strengthen the economic relationship, the Australian and Japanese governments are now negotiating a Free Trade Agreement.

 System of government